Skip to Content

 This post may contain affiliate links.
 I earn a small commission, at no extra cost to you if you purchase through an affiliate link.

-If you wish to celebrate this national day, why not do one of these ideas?
+If you wish to celebrate National Johnny Appleseed Day, why not try one of these ideas?

 Apple recipes to celebrate National Johnny Appleseed Day